 The Scottish Crannog Centre

-The authentic reconstruction of an ancient loch-dwelling plays host to an Iron Age Halloween pagan ritual.
+During my visit, the Scottish Crannog Centre played host to an Iron Age Halloween pagan ritual.

 As the evening sky turned violet, a mist descended on the banks of Loch Tay and the swarm of people gathered outside the Scottish Crannog Centre grew restless.
 Suddenly one of the men let out a whoop, his painted face contorted, and he began to bang on his huge snare drum.
 The low thumping reverberated and the energy of the densely-packed crowd became palpable.